jmjf/to4ft/README.md

 ```

 While this approach isn't seamless, the seams are small and confined to things that are code dependent expressed in an API schema.

+## Credit

+`openapi-transformer-toolkit` inspired generating code from OpenAPI specs and got me on the spec-first bandwagon.
+Thank you Nearform team.

+`oas2tb4fastify` borrows heavily from the core code from `schema2typebox` to do schema translation.
+Thank you xddq.